Boeing 727: Operational history

 At the start of the 21st century, the 727 remained in service with a few large airlines.
 Faced with higher fuel costs, lower passenger volumes due to the post-9/11 economic climate, increasing restrictions on airport noise, and the extra expenses of maintaining older planes and paying flight engineers' salaries, most major airlines phased out their 727s; they were replaced by twin-engined aircraft, which are quieter and more fuel-efficient.
 Modern airliners also have a smaller flight deck crew of two pilots, while the 727 required two pilots and a flight engineer.
 Delta Air Lines, the last major U.S. carrier to do so, retired its last 727 from scheduled service in April 2003.
 Northwest Airlines retired its last 727 from charter service in June 2003.
 Many airlines replaced their 727s with either the 737-800 or the Airbus A320; both are close in size to the 727-200.
 As of July 2013, a total of 109 Boeing 727s were in commercial service with 34 airlines; three years later, the total had fallen to 64 airframes in service with 26 airlines.

 On March 2, 2016, the first 727 produced (N7001U), which first flew on February 9, 1963, made a flight to a museum after extensive restoration.
 The 727-100 had carried about three million passengers during its years of service.
 Originally a prototype, it was later sold to United Airlines, which donated it to the Museum of Flight in Seattle in 1991.
 The jet was restored over 25 years by the museum and was ferried from Paine Field in Everett, Washington to Boeing Field in Seattle, where it was put on permanent display at the Aviation Pavilion.
 The Federal Aviation Administration granted the museum a special permit for the 15-minute flight.
 The museum's previous 727-223, tail number N874AA, was donated to the National Airline History Museum in Kansas City and was planned to be flown to its new home once FAA ferry approval was granted.
 After a series of financial problems with the restoration, N874AA was seized by Boeing Field for nonpayment of storage fees in 2021 and subsequently broken up and scrapped.

-On January 13, 2019, the last commercial passenger flight of a Boeing 727 was flown between Zahedan and Tehran by Iran Aseman Airlines.
+Iran Aseman Airlines, the last passenger airline operator, made the worldwide last scheduled 727 passenger flight on January 13, 2019 between Zahedan and Tehran.

 Variants

-Data from: Boeing Aircraft since 1916The two series of 727 are the initial -100 (originally only two figures as in -30), which was launched in 1960 and entered service in February 1964, and the -200 series, which was launched in 1965 and entered service in December 1967.
+Data from: Boeing Aircraft since 1916.

+The two series of 727 are the initial -100 (originally only two figures as in -30), which was launched in 1960 and entered service in February 1964, and the -200 series, which was launched in 1965 and entered service in December 1967.